News & Updates for March 2017

 - Events just for you

 The only thing better than an internship at Literacy Advance is a PAID internship at Literacy Advance!
-And thanks to the ExxonMobil Community Summer Jobs Program, and the Shell Nonprofit Internship Program, we have two of them to offer this summer, as we've had in previous years.
+And thanks to the Shell Nonprofit Internship Program, we have one to offer again this summer.

 We offer a very comprehensive internship experience, with hands-on projects, varied experiences, and lots of training and professional development for the interns.
 Please let your college-age friends and family members know of this great opportunity!